Tejas1920/Angular-Category-Management/README.md

 Angular project that shows category and sub category management for infinite levels.

 # Get Code
-Download Zip or take pull from thr git
+Download Zip or take pull from the git

 # Install Angular
 Run below command to install dependencies along with angular cli